-for TFP).
+and 2010 in Table A4.15 Chaudhury et al. (2006) find a strong negative correlation between GDP/capita and teacher absence rates (both across countries and within Indian states).
+Hence, one way to interpret the magnitude of these changes is to compare them with the expected reduction in teacher absence that may be attributed simply to the economic growth that has taken place in this period.
+Using a growth accounting (as opposed to causal) framework, we can decompose the change in teacher absence into a component explained by changes in GDP/capita (as a proxy for 'inputs') and one explained by a change in governance (a proxy for TFP).
 Cross-sectional estimates from the 2003 data suggest that a 10 percent increase in GDP/capita is associated with a 0.6 percentage point reduction in teacher absence.
-16 In the period between 2002 and 2010, real GDP/capita in India had grown by 38 percent.
-Thus, growth in GDP/capita over this period should have by itself contributed to a reduction in teacher absence of 2.4 percent.
+In the period between 2002 and 2010, real GDP/capita in India had grown by 38%.
+Thus, growth in GDP/capita over this period should have by itself contributed to a reduction in teacher absence of 2.4%.
 Our estimate of the change in teacher absence rate is exactly in this range, and suggests that the reduction of teacher absence we document is consistent with a proportional increase in 'inputs' into education, but a limited improvement in TFP in this period.
 We discuss the policy implications of this result in the conclusion.